PHOTO PROMPT © CEAyr SUNNYVIEW CARE HOME

 Lillian sighed.

-Alfie blocked the television, bare-arsed.
+television, bare-arsed.
 Elderly ladies fussed and clucked.
-Jany came running.
+Jany came

 Alfie whimpered.